wix-incubator/DetoxSync/IdleStatusDocumentation.md

 - CA (layer) animations
 - Layers pending animation

-Each event is tracked independently, and the system is considered busy if at least one even is tracked in any category.
+Each event category is tracked independently, and the system is considered busy if at least one event exists in any category.

 Depending on the depth of the view hierarchy, view and layer display & layout counts can appear large, but those are typically untracked soon after they are needed.
 Controller appearance is usually tied to a transition animation.
 View and CA animations depend on the delay and duration provided by the developer, as well as animations set to repeat.